Opus10/qik/docs/cookbook.md

 ## Common Command Definitions

-!!! note

-    In all examples we recommend depending on the distribution of the tool.
-See [depending on distributions]() for how to accomplish this.
+Below are common command definitions.
+Note that we only provide basic dependencies in the examples.
+We also recommend to:

+- Depend on your requirements file or the tool's PyPI distribution.
+See [depending on distributions](commands.md#distributions).
+- Create a [global dependency](commands.md#global) on the Python version.

 ### Linting, Formatting, and Type Checking